top of page

 The Bigger Picture: Stigma and Misunderstanding

 The ripple effects of pop psychology extend beyond therapy.
-Casually tossing around terms like “traumatic” for a bad day or “narcissist” for a selfish friend downplays the reality of these conditions.
-This can make it harder for people with actual diagnoses—like PTSD or bipolar disorder—to be taken seriously.
-Worse, it can reinforce stigma by turning serious mental health issues into punchlines, making it tougher for those struggling to seek help without judgment.
+Using words like "traumatic" for a bad day or "narcissist" for a selfish friend makes serioius issues seem less important.
+This can make it harder for people with actual diagnoses, like PTSD or bipolar disorder, to be taken seriously.
+It makes things worse by turning serious mental health issues into jokes, where suffering people are the punchline.
+This reinforces stigma and makes it harder for people to seek help without fearing judgment from others.

 How to Talk About Your Mental Health Like a Pro

-You don’t need a psychology degree to communicate effectively in therapy.
+You don’t need a psychology degree to get your therapist or psychiatrist to understand you.
 Here are some tips to keep your sessions on track:

-• Describe, Don’t Diagnose: Instead of saying “I’m so OCD,” try, “I feel stressed if my space isn’t organized, and I spend a lot of time rearranging things.”
+• Describe, Don’t Diagnose: Descriptions instead of diagnostic labels, paint a picture of what you're really experiencing.
+A diagnostic label is essentially a conclusion and offers less value.
+Instead of saying “I’m so OCD,” try, “I feel stressed if my space isn’t organized, and I spend a lot of time rearranging things.”
 Specific details help your therapist understand you better.

-• Be Honest About Uncertainty: If you think a term fits but aren’t sure, say so!
-For example, “I feel spaced out sometimes—maybe it’s dissociation?”
+• Be Honest About Uncertainty: Your session time shouldn't be used to demonstrate your knowledge of psychological concepts.
+It should be used to focus on why you sought out treatment in the first place.
+If you think a term fits but aren’t sure, say so!
+For example, “I feel spaced out sometimes.
+Could this be dissociation?”
 This opens the door for your therapist to clarify without assumptions.

-• Skip the Buzzwords: Focus on your feelings, thoughts, and behaviors.
+• Skip the Buzzwords: Most professionals don't stay in the loop for trendy terms or the latest buzz on social media.
+Focus on your feelings, thoughts, and behaviors.
 For instance, instead of “I’m triggered,” describe what happened: “When I heard that song, I felt panicked and my heart raced.”

 • Ask Questions: If you’ve heard a term online, ask your therapist what it really means.
 They’ll appreciate your curiosity and can set the record straight.